demovg/Internal-Task-and-Attendance-Tracker/README.md

 # Internal Task and Attendance Tracker
 ![img alt](https://github.com/demovg/Internal-Task-and-Attendance-Tracker/blob/2ce6d28cd81b2cef3966dedf4577d26077ff1a8d/Time%20management%20Illustration.jpeg)

 A comprehensive attendance and task management system with separate frontend and backend organization.

+# 1.Project Description

+=> The "Internal Task and Attendance Tracker" is a secure web-based application designed to streamline task assignment, daily attendance monitoring, and progress tracking for interns and staff.
+It provides an efficient way for team leads and managers to allocate work, monitor task status, and generate attendance insights.

+=> This system is especially useful for "internship management", "team productivity tracking", and "daily workflow coordination".

 ## Project Structure